NRI Income Tax & Compliance

 These are some of the changes proposed for marginal relief in the Union Budget 2025.
 Moving further, let's know to whom this relief is applicable.

-On Whom Marginal Relief is Applicable?
+On Whom is Marginal Relief Applicable?

-Marginal relief is applicable to the following:
+Marginal relief applies to the following:

 • It is only available for Indian residents.